How the Invisalign® system works – Aligners, attachments, buttons and elastics, power ridges, bite ramps.

 1) How plastic removable tooth aligners are able to move teeth.

-With removable braces systems (like Invisalign® but also ClearCorrect® and Simpli 5®), it's the fit of the aligner over your teeth that generates the forces that straighten them.
+With any removable braces system (Invisalign®, ClearCorrect®, eCligner®, ClearPath® Simpli 5®, or one of the direct-to-consumer brands like Smile Direct Club), it’s the fit of the aligner over your teeth that generates the forces that straighten them.

 a) Each aligner starts out “ill-fitting” on purpose.